savashn/ecewo-docs/src/content/docs/docs/introduction.md

 ---
 title: Introduction
-description: Documentation of ecewo - A minimal HTTP framework for C.
+description: Documentation of Ecewo — A modern microframework for web development in C
 ---

-ecewo is a minimal HTTP framework for C. It takes the hard part of C programming for you and lets you build your backend easily.
+Ecewo is a modern and developer-friendly backend framework for C that handles the complexities of C programming and lets you build backends with ease — inspired by the simplicity of Express.js.

 ## Table of Contents